-A domain name is organized from right to left, where general descriptors are on the right and specific descriptors on the left; similar to family surnames that are on the right, and specific names of the person that are to the left.
+A domain name is organized from right to left, where general descriptors are on the right and specific descriptors on the left, similar to how family surnames are on the right and specific names of the person that are to the left.
 These descriptors are known as “Domains”.

-The top level domains, also known as TLD or parent domain, are on the far right of the domain name.
-The Mid level domain is in the middle.
-Lastly, the machine name, which is often “www”, is on the left.
-These levels of domains are separated using periods (“dots”).
+The top-level domain, also known as TLD or parent domain, is on the far right of the domain name.
+The mid-level domain is in the middle.
+Lastly, the machine name, often “www”, is on the left.
+The levels of domains are separated using periods (“dots”).

 In an effort to be technically correct, a domain name will commonly be a component of a larger Web address known as a URL.